Finally Get Your Six-Pack Abs with This Nutrition Plan

 Carbohydrates are not the enemy

-You don’t have to eat a high-protein, low-carb diet to lose belly fat.
+You don’t have to eat a high-protein, low-carb diet to lose belly fat and get washboard abs.
 At the end of the day, it’s about how many calories you’ve consumed.

 Did you know?